sofaspawn/tsballs/README.md

 ## Learning:
 - it was way easier to implement [gophrics](https://github.com/sofaspawn/gophrics) in typescript.
 - the browser is just a better place to do such small level stuff
-- anyways, this project helped me break ice and gave me the push to start working on my rusty typescript knowledge
+- anyways, this project helped me break ice and gave me the push to start working on my rusty typescript knowledge (no pun intended)